EduardoCristo/CaRM/README.md

 ![Alt text](carm.png?raw=true "Title")
 # Chromatic Rossiter–McLaughlin

-CaRM is a software written in Python(2.xx and 3.xx) to compute, using a Markov chain Monte Carlo (MCMC) algorithm, the radial velocity curves including the RM effect and retrieve the transmission spectrum of a target.
+CaRM is a software written in Python3.8 to compute, using a Markov chain Monte Carlo (MCMC) algorithm, the radial velocity curves including the RM effect and retrieve the transmission spectrum of a target.
 Broadly there is a constants.py file were the user gives the input of the properties of the system.
 From